xrrocha/krecord/README.md

 # KRecords: Easy File Loading in Kotlin

-`KRecords` is a lightweight Kotlin library with a humble, yet useful, mission: making file record loading easy to write and read.
+`KRecords` is a lightweight Kotlin library with a humble, yet useful, mission: making file record loading easy to write and easy to read.

 Thus, the following file (`orders.txt`):